 What other explanation could there be for these common garage scenarios?

-Before you locked your garage last night, you left the right screwdriver out on the bench ready to use.
+Before you locked your garage last night, you set everything up just right.

-- Someone has broken into your motorcycle shed, left the bike untouched, but hidden your screwdriver.
+- Someone has broken into your motorcycle garage, left the bike untouched, but taken the tools.

 - The motorcycle garage gods have come out to play.